jpiv/LoRMod/README.md

 # LoRMod
 LoR MoD

-Uses computer visions via OpenCV piped to an electron app to identify opponent regeions
+Uses computer vision via OpenCV piped to an electron app to identify opponent regeions

 Identifies and highlights cards on field and shows possible coutners from the opponent